 There are just too many festivals to list and describe.
 Visitors could perhaps start the annual cycle of festivals with a celebration of the Nepali New Year, based on the 2000-year-old solar calendar, and attend the Nava Barsa and Bisket Festival in Bhaktapur.
 This festival draws huge and energetic crowds to two days of music, dance and ritual that celebrates the mythical story of the killing of an evil serpent that was said to kill every suitor prince that tried to win a beautiful princess.

-There are also a multitude of regional festivals occurring throughout the year.
+There is also a multitude of regional festivals occurring throughout the year.
 From the jungle lowlands to the most remote mountain valley, there is always something to celebrate.

 Langtang Ri has a number of treks and tours that are conducted each year to coincide with some of Nepal’s most important and spectacular festivals.
 Please search our list of festival products or send us an inquiry about any specific festival you would like to experience personally.